-1.1 Why should one Invest?
+1.1 – Why should I invest?

 Before we address the above question, let us understand what would happen if one chooses not to invest.
-Let us assume you earn Rs.50,000/- per month and you spend Rs.30,000/-towards your cost of living which includes housing, food, transport, shopping, medical, etc. The balance of Rs.20,000/- is your monthly surplus.
+Assume you earn Rs.50,000/- per month, and you spend Rs.30,000/-towards your day-to-day living; this can include expenses like housing, food, transport, shopping, medical, etc. The balance of Rs.20,000/- is your monthly surplus.

-To drive the point across, let us make a few simple assumptions.
+To drive the point across, let us make a few simple assumptions –

-- The employer is kind enough to give you a 10% salary hike every year
+- The employer is kind enough to give you a 10% salary hike every year.

-- You don’t intend to work after you retire
+- You don’t intend to work after you retire.

-- The balance cash of Rs.20,000/- per month is retained in the form of hard cash
+- The balance cash of Rs.20,000/- per month is retained as hard cash.

 |Years||Yearly Income||Yearly Expense||Cash Retained|

-- After 20 years of hard work you have accumulated Rs.1.7Crs.
+- After 20 years of hard work, you have accumulated Rs.1.7Crs.